-The goal of this practical project is to implement a prototype of a particular distributed payment system.
+The goal of this practical project is to implement the building blocks necessary for implementing a decentralized payment system.
 To this end, some underlying abstractions will be used:

 - 1. Perfect Links,

 - 2. Uniform Reliable Broadcast,

-- 3. FIFO Broadcast,
+- 3. FIFO Broadcast (submission #1),

-- 4. Localized Causal Broadcast
+- 4. Localized Causal Broadcast (submission #2)

-The payment system will build upon these lower-level abstractions.
-The payment system as well as the underlying abstractions will be checked for correctness and performance and are part of the final evaluation.
+The payment system can be built upon these lower-level abstractions.
+We will check your submissions (see Section 7) for correctness and performance as part of the final evaluation (see Section 5).